Q: What are “brownfields” and why have we been hearing so much about them lately?

 A: Many factors have caused this increase, including: state and federal financial incentives (e.g., Ohio formerly offered grants of up to $3 million for brownfield property cleanup under the Clean Ohio Revitalization Fund and now offers grants and low-interest loans under the JobsOhio program); diminishing “greenfield” (uncontaminated) sites; and increasing pressure to prevent urban sprawl and loss of farmlands.
 In addition, many state brownfield and voluntary cleanup programs now establish objective cleanup standards.
 These allow cost-effective risk-based cleanup based on how the property will be used and what engineering and institutional controls will be employed.
-This, in turn, may allow a developer to avoid cleaning up to strict residential standards if there are restrictions on how the property is used.
+This, in turn, may allow a developer to avoid cleaning up to strict residential standards if the owner records an environmental covenant restricting the property to commercial or industrial use.
 These programs also provide liability protection to parties that clean up properties, and some (such as the Ohio Voluntary Action Program) allow a remediating party to recover its costs from the parties that cause the contamination.
 Finally, lenders have become increasingly likely to provide loans for purchase and re-development of these properties.

 Q: If I buy a brownfield property, should I worry about legal liability for contamination?

 A: Yes.
 Even if you, the buyer, did not cause the contamination, you may be liable for the costs of cleanup and other liabilities.
 These costs may far exceed the value of the property.

 Q: Can I buy the brownfield property through a business so I won’t lose my home if there is a problem?